hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/013_freedom.md

 idea is confined to these little joys, and sorrows, and heart-jealousies of the moment.
 He thinks that this finite thing is the infinite; and not only so, he will not let this foolishness go.
-He clings on desperately unto Trishnâ, and the thirst after life, what the Buddhists call Tanhâ and Tissâ.
+He clings on desperately unto Trishnā, and the thirst after life, what the Buddhists call Tanhā and Tissā.
 There may be millions of kinds of happiness, and beings, and laws, and progress, and causation, all acting outside the little universe that we know; and, after all, the whole of this comprises but one section of our infinite nature.